sysread/go-skewheap/README.md

 }
 ```

-The skew heap can queue any item that can provide a relative priority value by
+The SkewHeap can queue any item that can provide a relative priority value by
 implementing the Priority() method.
 A lower value indicates a higher priority in
 the queue.